 Council has to make many difficult decisions about how best to allocate limited resources.
-As such, the City may only be able to fund only a portion of its capital needs while it strives to balance its operating budget using a combination of operating budget and long term debt financing.
+As such, the City may only be able to fund a portion of its capital needs while it strives to balance its operating budget using a combination of operating budget and long term debt financing.

-The City must remain cognizant that deferring infrastructure investment can have a detrimental, long-term delivery of services impact on the City and its economic growth potential.
+The City must remain cognizant that deferring infrastructure investment can have a detrimental impact, on the long-term delivery of services by the City and its economic growth potential.